Skip to content

 Other

-• Give jars (or sell, if you prefer) to friends, family members, co-workers (a piece of fabric or decorative cupcake paper on top of the lid (with the ring on loosely for presentation purpose only), or twine or ribbon around the neck can dress the jars up nicely.
+• Give jars (or sell, if you prefer) to friends, family members, and co-workers (a piece of fabric or decorative cupcake paper on top of the lid (with the ring on loosely for presentation purposes only), or twine or ribbon around the neck can dress the jars up nicely.
 I write more about that in this post.

 • Combine a few jars with some other related items (ie. homemade bread, a meat bundle, an apron, and grilling tongs, etc.) and make a nice gift basket for someone